igorcasmarques/igorcasmarques.github.io/my-story/9-from-orem-to-buffalo.md

 ### Road trip rating scale

-As an adult, travelling with Vero helped me get over over my hang-ups about road trips.
+As an adult, travelling with Vero helped me get over my hang-ups about road trips.
 I still try to avoid them, but when they're unavoidable—Vero insists on going to new places—I've figured out how I can make them bearable and, dare I say, even fun.

 Good road trips are characterized by six factors: